View Categories

 Purpose

-The purpose of this procedure is to ensure that the initial placement for every child is planned in a way that promotes safety, stability, and emotional security.
-A trauma-informed approach recognises that the child or young person may be entering a new environment after experiencing loss, uncertainty, or distress.
+The purpose of this procedure is to ensure that the placement of every child is planned in a way that promotes safety, stability, and emotional security.
+A trauma-informed approach recognises that the child or young person will be entering a new environment after experiencing loss, uncertainty, anxiety or distress.
 Therefore, all discussions and actions during the Initial Placement Agreement (IPA) process must be sensitive, collaborative, and designed to build trust and predictability for the child and foster family.

 Procedure

-The Initial Placement Planning Meeting (PPM) should take place at the foster carers’ home within seven (7) calendar days of the placement being made.
+The Initial Placement Planning Meeting (PPM) should take place at the foster carers’ home within five (5) working days of the placement being made.

 • The Supervising Social Worker (SSW) and the child’s Local Authority Social Worker (LASW) attend this meeting along with the foster carer(s) and the young person, where it feels safe and appropriate for them to be involved.